dustinpfister/blog_posts/_posts/lodash_collection.md

 ## 2 - Lodash collection methods

-Now that I have the basics of what a collection is to begin with out of the way I can not take a moment to run over some of the collection methods to work with in lodash.
+Now that I have the basics of what a collection is to begin with out of the way I can now take a moment to run over some of the collection methods to work with in lodash.
+There are a lot to choose from, some of which will just loop over the contents of a collection, others preform very specific tasks that will only prove to be useful in rare cases, and even then it is not to hard to do the same with another more common option.
+So I will not be going over every little method that there is to write about in this section, but I will of course be writing about the common ones.

 ### 2.1 - The lodash for each method